Memory & Scratchpad

 task "gather" {

-objective = "Gather sources from the reference folder and save notes to the run folder"
+objective = "Gather sources from the reference memory and save notes to the scratchpad"

 }